fbpx

 Treatment for Ludwig’s Angina includes antibiotics to eliminate the bacteria.
 In more severe cases, you will require a breathing tube which will be inserted down your throat.

 Practicing good oral hygiene and regular dental cleanings and exams can prevent tooth infections.
-If you experience any symptoms of an infected tooth, contact our dental clinic in NE Calgary as soon as possible.
+If you experience any symptoms of an infected tooth, contact our dental clinic in NE Calgary and book an appointment as soon as possible.
 Don’t wait for the bacteria to spread to your blood or other body areas.